HerrHerrmannMann/esp32-homekit-videodoorbell/README.md

 ## Other
 Device runs a webserver on HTTP port **5556**

+### What´s that?!
+This is a fork of Maxim Kulkins esp32-homekit-camera.
+Actually is this Repo a Playground for me to understand µC, some Languages and workflow of smart devices. and perhaps... can i modify my logitech alert 700 too ;)

 ### thanks to...

 * Thanks to [Maxim Kulkin](https://github.com/maximkulkin) for the "esp32-homekit-camera"